 Executive Women in Nonprofits

 The Executive Women in Nonprofits Engagement Group provides an opportunity for women in leadership roles (CEOs, COOs, Executive Directors, Vice Presidents, and Board Members, etc.) to engage in interactive high-level discussions with like-minded peers.
 EWIN’s goal is to build relationships, test new ideas, receive feedback, and inspire one another.
-This “special interest group” produces events every other month, typically on a Friday morning.
-Although there is a regular based of attendees, currently this engagement group does not recruit volunteers to help with topics, speakers and contents.
-It is produced by one individual, a Chair.
+Although there is a regular base of attendees, currently this engagement group does not recruit volunteers to help with topics, speakers and content.

 Advises and counsels the NYSAE Board of Directors and staff on plans for the annual Meet NY.
 Reviews and makes recommendations on all arrangements, including program, promotion, message, and theme.
 Develops recommendations and procedure directed toward member participation improving exhibit segment of program and assists in selling exhibits space.